tomix26/embedded-database-demo/README.md

 # Introduction
-It is a Spring Boot application demonstrating the use of [embedded-database-spring-test](https://github.com/zonkyio/embedded-database-spring-test) library.
+It is a Spring Boot application demonstrating the use of the [embedded-database-spring-test](https://github.com/zonkyio/embedded-database-spring-test) library.

 ## Maven Configuration
 Add the following maven dependency: